Thomas Flournoy: Career

 After completing his formal education at Hampden-Sydney, Flournoy took a job teaching children while also reading law books under the direction of an experienced practitioner (Virginia at the time having no publicly supported schools).
 Admitted to the bar, Flournoy commenced practice in Halifax, Virginia, in 1834.

 Flournoy also operated one or more plantations using enslaved labor.
 In 1830, Flournoy owned 28 enslaved people in Prince Edward County.
 In 1840, Flournoy owned 30 enslaved people in Halifax County.
 It is unclear whether he was the Thomas Flournoy who owned 24 slaves in Charlotte County in 1850.
-In the last federal census with slave schedules, Flournoy 38 enslaved people in Halifax County.
+In the last federal census with slave schedules, Flournoy owned 38 enslaved people in Halifax County.

 Voters in Virginia's 3rd congressional district elected Flournoy as a Whig to the Thirtieth Congress (March 4, 1847 - March 3, 1849).
 However, he was not re-elected.
 In 1848 and likewise in 1850 he lost to Democrat Thomas H. Averett.
 Flournoy also unsuccessfully ran as the candidate of the American Party for Governor of Virginia in 1855, losing to Jacksonian Democrat Henry A. Wise.

 Halifax County voters elected Flournoy and wealthy planter (and former state delegate) James Coles Bruce as their representatives to the Virginia Secession Convention of 1861 at Richmond.
 Both men voted against secession during the first vote, but for secession at the final vote, after the conflict began at Fort Sumter, South Carolina.

 After the First Battle of Manassas in July 1861, Flournoy raised a company of cavalry in Halifax County for the Confederate States Army (some almost as old as he).
 Initially commissioned as captain of Company G of the 6th Virginia Cavalry, Flournoy was promoted to major on April 15, 1862, and to colonel on July 16, 1862.
 He participated in Stonewall Jackson's 1862 Valley Campaign and saw action at the battles of Port Republic and Cross Keys.
 Flournoy resigned on October 15, 1862 because of "domestic difficulties".
 However, he returned and was wounded in battle in June 1864.

 Flournoy campaigned to become Governor of Virginia in 1863, but lost to General "Extra Billy" Smith.

 After the war, Flournoy settled in Danville, Virginia, and again practiced law.
 He served as delegate to the 1876 Democratic National Convention.